Milles98/MillesRetailManager/README.md

 ## License

-The MRM solution is licensed under [license name].
+The MRM solution is licensed under GPL 3-0.
 For more details, see the LICENSE file in the project repository.